SafetyDocs enables you to easily manage PSMF documents by allowing you to:

 Start the PSMF Document Review

-1. For the document that you want to review, go to the Workflow State Change menu (Workflow-State-Button) on the Action Bar and select Start Review & Approval.
+1. For the document that you want to review, select the Workflow State Change menu (Workflow-State-Button), then select Start Review.

 2. On the Start Workflow window, select options in the following fields: